 State-owned lending institutions also play a role in financing acquisitions in a development context, such as a transaction which promotes “transformation‟ policies.
 It is common for acquisition finance transactions where the target is a South African company to be structured to meet transformation objectives as set out in legislation and policy.
 The Broad-Based Black Economic Empowerment Act, 2003 and accompanying codes (BEE) often require ownership by black persons (as such term is defined in legislation).
 There will often be special financing arrangements by banks or, at times, the target company to ensure the acquisition of equity by the black shareholders.

 As in other markets, acquisition transactions in South Africa involve either corporates or private equity buyers.
-The South African economy continues to experience slow growth rates.
-As a result, South African companies do not receive significant attention from international private equity buyers.
-Acquisition transactions in these circumstances are more likely to be pursued by corporates.
+The South African economy is experiencing low growth rates in the aftermath of the COVID-19 pandemic, a trend that is amplified by ongoing power shortages (which has a significant impact on the mining and manufacturing industries, as well as small and medium enterprises).
+As a result, South African companies are receiving less attention from international private equity buyers and acquisition transactions are more likely to be pursued by corporates.

 The governing law for most documents in acquisition financing transactions (regardless of whether the transaction is a corporate loan or leveraged buyout) will be South African law.

 There are a few exceptions to this principle.
 Where a South African target company has subsidiaries in other jurisdictions providing security, those specific documents may be governed by the law of a foreign jurisdiction.
 In addition, certain types of financing which are less typical in South Africa, such as payment-in-kind (PIK) notes or PIK loans, are sometimes governed by the laws of a different jurisdiction.